 17. How common are dungeons, how deep or large are they, and how much treasure might be expected within their depths?

 This pair of questions might cost you some of your setting’s “mystique” to answer.
-All the same, whatever answer you can spare can help players understand your setting better.
+All the same, whatever answer you give can help players understand your setting better.
 D&D does not require dungeons, but does tend to focus on them, so knowing what a dungeon is, formally, is useful.
 This is also a place to set expectations – if your players expect hoards of gold within every abandoned keep they find and all you offer them is a lot of squatters and some ruined furniture, that can be a hard reconciliation to make between expectation and reality.

 19. What are two examples of food culture in the world?
 Even if food isn’t a part of play, what dishes are people consuming in the world around the players, and what messages can be conveyed through food and drink?